Creamy Crawfish and Shrimp Etouffee

 Overhead view of two bowls of crawfish and shrimp étouffée served with rice on a lace tablecloth

-• Cream of mushroom version: Substitute part of the cream with cream of mushroom soup for a thicker, home-style sauce.
+• Cream of mushroom version – Substitute half the heavy cream with one can of cream of mushroom soup for a thicker, home-style sauce with a mild earthy note that pairs naturally with the Cajun seasoning.

 Recipe Tips